-- Extend the advanced atomistic models of crucial reactions at interfaces and bridge this scale to the continuum scale modelled in PyBaMM, by feeding in estimates for parameters that are difficult to measure experimentally.
+• Extend the advanced atomistic models of crucial reactions at interfaces and bridge this scale to the continuum scale modelled in PyBaMM by supplying estimates for parameters that are difficult to measure experimentally.

-- Implement models for advanced state estimation and control.
+• Implement new models for advanced state estimation and control.

 Project innovations

-A common coding framework – PyBaMM – has been established and multiple degradation mechanisms added.
-It is an open-source model, which is easy to use and provides a high-quality resource for the battery community to explore the mathematical theories with a minimum of coding effort.
-As of March 2025, PyBaMM has been downloaded over 1 million times worldwide.
+A common modelling framework – PyBaMM – has been established and multiple degradation mechanisms added.
+It is an open-source model, which is easy to use and provides a high-quality resource for the battery community to explore the mathematical theories with a minimum of coding effort.#

 Improvements to atomistic modelling were released as part of ONETEP and an ultrafast solver called DandeLiion has also been developed, which is optimised for speed.
 The physical models in both PyBaMM and DandeLiion now incorporate thermodynamics, mechanics and long-term ageing.